Working at Heights Training Sydney Overview

 This RIIWHS204E work safely at heights training Sydney has been developed by industry experts to cater for all persons that are required to work at any height where there is a potential to fall and cause injury, fall from one level to another, work in elevated work platforms, work from scaffold, slopes and any other position where workers are required to have a working at heights ticket.

 This working at heights course describes a participant’s skills and knowledge required to work safety at heights in the Resources and Infrastructure Industries.
-Gaining your working at heights ticket is appropriate for those working in operational roles where they are required to perform work at heights and can open doors to a new career.
+Gaining your working at heights ticket is appropriate for those working in operational roles where they are required to perform work at heights, (as a height safety operator under the supervision of a more experienced height safety supervisor) and can open doors to a new career.
 This includes civil construction, telecommunications, transmission, distribution, rail, oil and gas, transport, automotive, agriculture and more.
 It is delivered in just 1 day, with a mix of classroom & practical skills learning.

 What you will learn

 - The relevant statutory and regulatory authority requirements

 - Code of Practice/Australian Standards

 - The names and functions of equipment, components and materials